We adore Mexico. Just look at how much we’ve written about it!

 The best time to go to Puerto Vallarta is from December to March, after the rainy season is over.

 Average daytime highs are in the low 80s F in the winter months.
-Skies are mainly clear and the sun shines most of the time.
+The skies are mainly clear and the sun shines most of the time.

 And just like in Cancun, it’s also high season.
 So of course, PV will be busier with tourists this time of year.